 This would include clickable navigation lists at the top of the article, subheadings, short sentences, and paragraphs, with every word necessary to the article's value.

 Questions to consider when trying to make that positive first impression with those who visit your site for the first time…

 Knowledge is Power

-Above all, this exercise will help you to structure your site to provide the information site visitors require to gain the confidence that you are qualified and trustworthy.
+Above all, this exercise will help you structure your site to provide the information site visitors require to be confident that you are qualified and trustworthy.

 We shouldn't assume what site visitors will do based on what we prefer they do.
-This where having simple navigation, that caters to site visitors, and guides them on what the obvious next step should be.
+Simple navigation caters to site visitors and guides them on the obvious next step.

 For instance, what will make site visitors know your site is different than any other?
 There are thousands if not hundreds of thousands of sites for every possible search.

 When it comes to your website, it is natural to be self-focused on what message you want to get across from your point of view.
 But, unfortunately, the above questions get you to think “outside” the box of just creating a website from that one point of view — yours –, and that doesn't connect with site visitors.